jzhangc/git_RBioMIR/README.md

 # RBioMIR
 miRNA-seq analysis package

+- Currently the package is for Unix-like system only (e.g., Linux or macOS).
-(for testing only) For novel miRNA discovery, be sure to copy training.smir and test.smir files to your working directory, and install pcregrep and parallel commands.
+- (for testing only) For novel miRNA discovery, be sure to copy training.smir and test.smir files to your working directory, and install pcregrep and parallel commands.

 Installation: